-Shower or bathe as usual.
-Bathing in personal bath tub is allowed.
+Shower as usual.
+Bathing is not allowed.
 If you douche, do not douche until your vaginal discharge stops.

 If you take birth control pills, continue to take them.

 Do not have sex until the discharge stops.
 This helps prevent infection, bleeding and delayed healing.
 If you have vaginal bleeding after sex, do not have sex for 7 more days.